 For most people, the thing they know about recovery is that you talk about your addiction.
 It’s shown on television and in movies: aren’t you supposed to verbalize your addiction and share your story?
 While that’s true in many cases, and sharing and talking about substance abuse can be a healthy step in recovery, listening is also critical to successful treatment and ongoing sobriety.

 Listening is not the same as hearing.
 Unless you have a physical impediment, you automatically hear every sound around you.
-In a group or individual therapy setting, in Bible study or pastoral counseling or even at a shared table during meals, you are hearing the words spoken to and around you.
+In a group or individual therapy setting, in Bible study or pastoral counseling or even at a shared table during meals, you hear the words spoken to and around you.
 That doesn’t mean you are listening.

-- Critical listening involves taking in the words and information in an attempt to gain information and make decisions.
+- Critical listening involves taking in the words and information in an attempt to gain knowledge and make decisions.
 You might use critical listening when you’re learning about nutrition, coping mechanisms or studying Scripture.

 - Discriminative listening means you take non-word context clues into account, including the volume and passion with which words are spoken and body language.
 You aren’t discriminating against the listener, but you are building a fuller picture of what they are saying.
 You might use this as you listen to people share their testimonies and stories in group settings.

-- Therapuetic listening is a type of listening pastors and counselors who work with you might use.
+- Therapeutic listening is a type of listening pastors and counselors who work with you might use.
 They are trained to react and work with you in a way that helps make speaking a cathartic and healing process for you.

-Who Should You be Listening To?
+Who Should You Be Listening To in Recovery?

 During recovery, you might listen to a variety of people and voices.
-First, you’ll be hearing from counselors, pastors and other providers.
+First, you’ll be hearing from counselors, pastors, and other providers.
 Whether they’re offering stories, Scripture knowledge or education on addiction recovery, listening fully to them helps you prepare yourself physically, mentally, emotionally and spiritually for sobriety outside of treatment.

 Second, you’ll likely listen to those who are in recovery with you.
-In some cases, you might simply be providing an audience for them so they can share their story in a cathartic way.
+In some cases, you might just be providing an audience for them so they can share their story in a cathartic way.
 In other cases, you may glean some wisdom, insight or support from what they have to say.
 It’s important to listen without coming to rely heavily on other patients, as they are also seeking the same recovery you are.

 Third, you need to listen to yourself in recovery.
 Start learning to know what your body is telling you and work with therapists to understand triggers and stressors that put your sobriety at risk.